 Bartrum lifted his staff and slammed it on the stone floor.
 “You will submit, creature of perdition!”

 The magicist’s staff had fallen to Edric’s feet.
-He reached down to grab for the intricately carved piece of wood, polished smooth by many years of handling, and picked it up.
+He grabbed for the intricately carved piece of wood, polished smooth by many years of handling, and picked it up.
 At four gossems long, it was taller than he was, but it felt comfortingly warm to his touch.
 Then Edric looked to his Master, who was covered in a hotchpotch of multi-colored powders and liquids, as he struggled to right himself.

-When Bartrum saw that Edric had retrieved his staff, he reached out for it greedily.
+When Bartrum saw that Edric had retrieved his staff, he greedily reached for it.
 “Quickly, boy!” he called out.
 “Hand me my staff!”

-But Edric, looking first at his prone Master, then to the demon, who’d gone suspiciously quiet while it watched the events unfolding in front of it, then back to his Master, shook his head.
+But Edric, looking first at his prone Master, then to the demon, who’d gone suspiciously quiet while it watched the events unfolding before it, then back to his Master, shook his head.
 “No.”

 Bartrum’s eye went wide with fury.
 “You dare to defy me, you brainless poon?”

-Ugumu’uth burst into raucous laughter, and the apprentice fought his urge to cover his ears, knowing that it would do him no good.
+Ugumu’uth burst into raucous laughter.
+Edric fought his urge to cover his ears, knowing that it would do him no good.

 “Cumin!” cried the magicist, who’d resumed his efforts to push himself to his feet.
 “You will pay for–”